Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Introduction

 Moreover, there is a lack of appropriate metrics to evaluate these methods for \ourproblem.
 An intuitive approach would be to measure the prediction error or correlation between the predicted values and the target values in the test data, as in standard regression problems.
 However, low prediction errors could be achieved even by complex models that differ from the original law.
-In addition, SRBench~\citep{la2021contemporary} present the percentage of agreement between the target and the estimated equations.
-But in such cases, both 1) equations that do not match at all and 2) that differ by only one term\footnote{If those differ by a constant or scalar, SRBench treats the estimated equation as correct.} are equally treated as incorrect.
+In addition, SRBench~\citep{la2021contemporary} presents the percentage of agreement between the target and the estimated equations as solution rate.
+But in such cases, both 1) equations that do not match at all and 2) that differ by only one term\footnote{If those differ by a constant or scalar, SRBench treats the estimated equation as correct for solution rate. } are equally treated as incorrect.
 As a result, it is considered as a coarse-resolution evaluation method for accuracy in \ourproblem, which still needs more discussion towards real-world applications.
 A key feature of SR is its interpretability, and some studies~\citep{udrescu2020ai2,la2021contemporary} use complexity of the predicted expression as an evaluation metric (the simpler the better).
-However, it is based on a big assumption that a simpler expression may be more likely to be a hidden law in the data (scientific discovery such as physics law), which may not be true for \ourproblem.
+However, it is based on a big assumption that a simpler expression may be more likely to be a hidden law in the data (\emph{e.g.}, physical law), which may not be true for \ourproblem.
 Therefore, there are no single evaluation metrics proposed to take into account both the interpretability and how close to the true expression the estimated expression is.